-Campus Carry Rules/Policies
+Campus Carry:

-Senate Bill 11 passed by the 84th Texas Legislature allows licensed handgun holders to carry concealed handguns on campus, effective August 1, 2016.
+Bill 11 passed by the 84th Texas Legislature allows licensed handgun holders to carry concealed handguns on campus, effective August 1, 2016.
 Areas excluded from concealed carry are appropriately marked, in accordance with state law.
-For more information regarding campus carry, please refer to the University's webpage at Carry Rules and Policies
+For more information regarding campus carry, please refer to the University's webpage at Campus Carry at MSU Texas.